highcharts/connectors-morningstar/docs/connectors/morningstar/dws-time-series-connector.md

 # Time Series Connector

-The `HighchartsConnectors.MorningstarDWS.DWSTimeSeriesConenctor` is a connector that provides access to Morningstar’s **Time Series API**, allowing you to retrieve historical time series data for given securities.
+The `HighchartsConnectors.MorningstarDWS.DWSTimeSeriesConnector` is a connector that provides access to Morningstar’s **Time Series API**, allowing you to retrieve historical time series data for given securities.